obalderes/Stuymazon/README.md

 <b>Stuymazon</b>

-We will be making a site for buying and selling items.
+We will be making a site for buying and selling items for Stuyvesant students.
 Users can either put things up for sale or put up offers to purchase things instead.

-There will be an option to set up exchanges as well, and users can decide on where to meet to complete the trade.
+There will be an option to set up exchanges as well, and users can use maps to choose where in the school to meet to complete the trade.

 Members:
 <br>